akiver/cs-demo-manager.com/docs/03-guides/04-downloads.md

 The application downloads demos of the current Steam account logged on.
 You have to switch to your other accounts on Steam.

+## Steam is closing when I refresh my last matches?

+Your Steam account is currently in-game on another computer, you have to:

+1. Close the game on that computer.
+2. Restart Steam on your computer.
+3. Refresh your last matches on your computer.

 ## I can only see my last 8 games?

 The message from the Steam Game Coordinator contains only the last 8 matches.